tahaerden/npm-workspace/projects/ngx-icon-calendar/README.md

 # NgxIconCalendar

-ngx-icon-calendar is a very simple Angular gantt-chart component with a day-view.
+ngx-icon-calendar is a very simple Angular calendar component with a month-view.
+It allows you to display up to 4 icons at once or show a dialog for more than that.

 ![ngx-icon-calendar screenshot](https://github.com/tahaerden/npm-workspace/raw/master/projects/ngx-icon-calendar/images/ss.png)